TAIsRich/chuwa0808/ShortQuestions/hw1.md

-1： Learn MarkDown and show all of basic usage in the ShortQuestions/README.md Markdown” is two things: (1) a plain text formatting syntax; and (2) a software tool, written in Perl, that converts the plain text formatting to HTML.
+### 1. Learn MarkDown and show all of basic usage in the ShortQuestions/README.md
+Markdown is two things:
+1. a plain text formatting syntax; and
+1. a software tool, written in Perl, that converts the plain text formatting to HTML.

-2: practice git using the platform. list the git commands you learned git commit, git branch, git checkout, git merge, git rebase
+### 2. practice git using the platform. list the git commands you learned
+- git commit
+- git branch
+- git checkout
+- git merge
+- git rebase

-3: What is the basic steps to init a git repo in you local ?
+### 3. What is the basic steps to init a git repo in you local ?
 Create a directory to contain the project.
 Go into the new directory.
 Type git init .